buzztiaan/ustreamer/README.md

 > **Note**
 > Raspian: In case your version of Raspian is too old for there to be a libjpeg9 package, use `libjpeg8-dev` instead: `E: Package 'libjpeg9-dev' has no installation candidate`.
+> Raspian: Also, if you want HW mjpeg on a raspberry pi, grab `libjpeg62-turbo-dev` instead of any other libjpeg package

 ### Make
 The most convenient process is to clone the µStreamer Git repository onto your system.
 If you don't have Git installed and don't want to install it either, you can download and unzip the sources from GitHub using `wget https://github.com/pikvm/ustreamer/archive/refs/heads/master.zip`.